mritogether/mritogether.github.io/sponsors.md

 # Sponsoring

-Are you interest in sponsoring the workshop?
+Are you interested in sponsoring the workshop?
 Contact us at [mritogether.workshop@gmail.com](mailto:mritogether.workshop@gmail.com)

 ## Platinum sponsors